Skip to content

 • Use app passwords or provider-specific credentials where your provider recommends them.

-• Keep your system keyring clean and scoped to the accounts you use.
+• Keep secrets.toml at mode 0600, and keep any fallback keychain entries scoped to the accounts you use.

 • If an agent is involved, prefer workflows that search, read, export, and draft before workflows that mutate.